JetBrains/intellij-streamdeck-plugin/README.md

 ## Prerequisites

+Before using this plugin, you can either install the free [STREAM DECK MOBILE(subscription needed)](https://www.elgato.com/us/en/s/stream-deck-mobile) or buy a stream deck hardware.

 Install an IDE 2022.3+ if you don't have one from [Jetbrains](https://www.jetbrains.com) or [Android Studio](https://developer.android.com/sdk/installing/studio.html).
 This plugin supports all major Jetbrains IDEs include IDEA Community, IDEA Ultimate, WebStorm, Rider, Android Studio, PhpStorm, RubyMine, GoLand etc.